Skip to main content

 OUT

-Main audio output carrying the click sound.
+Main audio output containing the click sound.

 STEP